EEN421/EEN421.github.io/_posts/2025-11-16-🧰-PowerShell-Toolbox-Part-1-of-4:-Azure-Network-Audit.md

 Azure’s network layer is incredibly powerful, but it’s scattered across VNets, NSGs, Firewalls, Gateways, App Gateways, ExpressRoute, and a dozen different portal blades.
 Trying to manually stitch that together?
 Pure pain. 😵‍💫🧵 This script flips the table on that chaos by giving you one clean CSV containing your entire network topology plus every relevant security configuration across the subscription. 📊✨ It’s a must-have for audits, onboarding, incident response, or pre-migration planning. 🚀🛡️📋

-And this is just Part 1.
-In the coming chapters of the series, we’ll dig into:
+...And this is just Part 1; In the coming chapters of the series, we’ll dig into:

 🔐 Part 2 — Privileged RBAC Roles Audit Script:
 A complete breakdown of who has elevated access in your tenant, what they can do, and why it matters during compliance checks like NIST, CMMC, and CIS.